spglib/spglib/fortran/README.md

 simple instructions to compile with cmake.
 Here it is assumed that the `PREFIX` of the library is located at `../build`.

-In this directory that contains the fortran wrapper, to complie `example_f08.f90` with gfortran, it is simply done by
+In this directory that contains the fortran wrapper, to compile `example_f08.f90` with gfortran, it is simply done by

 ```